How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • How to approach revision without trying to fix everything at once.

 That last point matters.
-One of the biggest risks for authors is feedback that is technically detailed but practically overwhelming.
-A strong editor does not just identify problems.
-They help you understand priorities.
-They show you what needs attention first and why.
+One of the biggest risks for authors is feedback that is technically detailed but hard to act on.
+A strong editor does more than identify problems.
+They help you understand priorities, so you can see what needs attention first and why.

 • Do you understand exactly what the editor will deliver?